marcelazk/master_godot_engine/README.md

-# Godot Engine - course exercices
+# Godot Engine - course exercises

 Some practical exercises from the course.
 All projects were zipped individually.